eight04/rollup-plugin-es-info/README.md

 * `import?`: `boolean`.
 If true then save `import` information.
 Default: `true`.
 * `export?`: `boolean`.
 If true then save `export` information.
 Default: `true`.
 * `dynamicImport?`: `boolean`.
 If true then save `dynamicImport` information.
 Default: `true`.
 * `strip?`: `boolean`.
-If true then strip all the codes and leave only `import`/`export` statements, resulting a faster build.
+If true then strip all the codes and leave only `import` statements, resulting a faster build.
 Turn this on if you don't need the actual bundle e.g. you are just linting the code/verifying the dependency tree.
 Default: `false`.

 Changelog
 ---------